WVEE: Programming

 V-103 has a playlist consisting of a balance of current R&B, soul, and hip-hop songs along with throwbacks and recurrents during most parts of the day.
-During late night hours from Sunday through Thursday, the station airs slow jams from current and old school R&B and soul songs during its Quiet Storm program.
+During late night hours from Sunday through Thursday, the station airs slow jams from current and old school R&B and soul albums during its Quiet Storm program.
 WVEE airs a Sunday morning gospel program the entire morning hours, and during the early morning hours on weekdays.
 On Saturday mornings and Sunday afternoons, the station airs a show dedicated exclusively to classic and contemporary soul music (particularly neo-soul).

 WVEE-FM has maintained a strict balance of serving both younger adults and middle-aged listeners since its inception in 1976.
 This is rare among larger-market urban stations which serve either the mainstream urban or urban adult contemporary audience.
 Its programming puts it in direct competition with Urban AC stations WALR-FM and the simulcast of WAMJ/WUMJ, as well as mainstream urban stations WHTA-FM, W233BF, and WRDG.
 In recent years, the station occasionally spins hit crossover pop songs when they are hot on the Top 40 charts.

 WVEE was the largest urban station under CBS Radio ownership, and the only CBS Radio urban outlet in the top 10 American radio markets.
 As of December 2014, WVEE was the only CBS Radio Urban property remaining.
 Two former CBS urban stations had shifted to Rhythmic Contemporary: WPGC-FM in Washington, D.C., an Urban-leaning Rhythmic, and WJHM in Orlando, which switched formats from Urban to Rhythmic Contemporary in February 2012 (and to top 40 as of February 2014).
 A third CBS urban station, WPEG Charlotte, was sold to the Beasley Broadcasting Group via a multi-market swap on December 1, 2014.
 Under Audacy ownership, WVEE is still considered the co-flagship urban station (along with WPGC-FM), but now the largest urban station as WPGC-FM Washington has shifted back to the urban format as of 2018.